M I C H A E L D U K A K I S

 4. No individual may receive more than one Dukakis Public Service Internship.

 1. A completed Dukakis Public Service Internship application form.
-Click here for the form.
+Click here: Dukakis Award Application Form

-2. A typed statement of no more than 500 words to explain the student’s views on leadership and interest in public service.
+2. A typed statement of no more than 500 words to explain the student’s interest in public service, which should include an explanation of the applicant's views on leadership.

 3. A current resume that includes the applicant’s leadership experiences and extracurricular activities.

-4. An official copy of current academic transcript must accompany the application.
+4. An official copy of the student's current academic transcript.

 5. A letter of recommendation from a faculty sponsor.

-Completed applications must be returned to the Michael S. Dukakis Public Service Selection Committee, Student Affairs Office, Campus Center (Suite 221) no later than 4:00 pm, Friday, March 8, 2013.
+Completed applications must be returned to the Michael Dukakis Public Service Selection Committee, Leduc Center for Civic Engagement, (LARTS Building Room 031), no later than 4:00 pm, Friday March 7, 2014.

-It is anticipated that the recipient of the Dukakis internship will be announced in April 2013.
+It is anticipated that the recipient of the Dukakis internship will be announced in mid-April 2014.